-The National Blood Center in Lithuania collects blood out of average 150 blood donors daily.
-However, in order for the national blood donation to be sufficient, there is a need of 200 blood donors daily.
-Not everyone who wants to become a blood donor in Lithuania can do it.
-Gay men have been excluded from this opportunity, and this discriminatory restriction have been enshrined in law since 2005.
+National Blood Center in Lithuania collects blood out of average 150 blood donors per day.
+However, in order for the national blood donation to be sufficient, there is a need of app.
+200 blood donors per day.
+Up until 2022, not everyone who wanted to become a blood donor in Lithuania could do so.
+Gay men had been excluded from this opportunity, and this discriminatory restriction had been enshrined in law since 2005.

 In 2015, the Court of Justice of the European Union (CJEU) ruled that discrimination against blood donations on the grounds of sexual orientation was unacceptable.
 Although the countries of the European Union are free to make such decisions independently, restrictions of a similar nature in many countries encourage the stigmatization of gay men as if HIV and other STIs were spreading exclusively because of this group.
 In addition, similar bans do not apply to women, which signals the possible discrimination not only on the basis of sexual orientation, but also on the basis of gender.

 I am convinced that the ban on homosexual and bisexual men becoming blood donors in Lithuania was excessive, discriminatory and potentially prevented from saving human lives.
 This is not a health hazard issue, but a human rights issue.
 I am glad that little by little we manage to break the ice and are moving towards a more open approach to human rights.